rcpch/digital-growth-charts-server/docs/developer/rcpchgrowth.md

 ##### Centile Advice Strings

 There was much discussion about these at project board.
 Found in ```centile_bands.py``` these strings are returned in the Measurement object to guide users on interpretation of the centile values they receive.
-The project board were very clear they wished to dissuade users from quoting exact centile values, instead to refer to ranges.
+The Project Board were very clear they wished to dissuade users from quoting exact centile values, instead to refer to ranges.
 Further details about this can be found in the clinician information.
 Although the Measurement object returns an exact centile value, the advice strings are better suited for reporting to users and are rendered in tooltips in the Typescript RCPCHGrowth Chart Component package.

 #### Chart Functions